p-sira/ellip/paper/paper.md

 Ellip consists of four modules: legendre, bulirsch, carlson, and misc.
 The functions are implemented exclusively in Rust, accept generic real numbers provided by the num-traits's Float [@stone2024], and operate entirely on the stack.
 The functions are outlined in Tables 1, 2, 3, and 4, respectively.

+Performance is optimized by deferring input validation, i.e., assuming inputs are valid and raising errors upon completing the routine.
+Ellip-Rayon was released as a companion library for parallelizing large inputs.
+Python is supported via the EllipPy library, using PyO3 [@pyo3projectandcontributors2025] for Rust-Python binding.
+The documentation covers all public functions, encompassing their mathematical definitions, domains, graphical representations, special cases, and related functions.

+The compilation of Ellip is controlled by feature flags.
+The `no-std` flag enables Ellip to compile in no-std environments.
+The `unstable` flag exposes internal functions for advanced users, bypassing input validations at the cost of safety guarantees.
+Lastly, the `test_force_fail` is used for code coverage, where some conditions are unreachable as remnants of defensive programming.

 Table 1: Legendre's Elliptic Integral Functions of the Module `legendre`

 +------------------------------------------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+